theMcSam/themcsam.github.io/_posts/2024-12-26-HTB-Quack-Quack.md

 Next, we run the program and input the string `AAAAAAAAQuack Quack ` (i.e., 8 `'A'` characters followed by the expected `Quack Quack ` substring).
 This input helps us pass the `strstr` check in the vulnerable function.

-To identify the value of the stack canary, we use the `canary` command in GDB with the `pwndbg` plugin.
+To identify the value of the stack canary, we use the `canary` command in GDB or `pwndbg`.
 This command reveals the current value of the canary.
 Once we have that, we can scan the stack to find where this value resides relative to our input.

 Since our input is passed as the **second argument** to the `read` function, it is stored in the memory address pointed to by the `rsi` register.
 In the x86_64 calling convention, `rsi` holds the second argument for functions.